-This function looks in a directory for HILDA data files with .dta
+This function looks in a directory for HILDA data files with .dta,

 the Stata binary data format, save them as fst files.

-The fst files will be used by hil_fetch()
+The fst files will be used by hil_fetch() for loading HILDA data.

 Format

-returns a data table with many rows and 3 variables:
+hil_dict() returns a data table with many rows and 3 variables:

 - var